 Computer-related fraud is defined as causing a computer or other machine to make a response that you are not authorised to cause it to make.

 Computer fraud generally comes with a maximum of two years imprisonment, depending on the severity of the offence, and whether the offence was committed against a Commonwealth organisation, for example Centrelink or the Australian Tax Office.

 There are a number of other activities that fall under the banner of computer-related offences, including the creation and distribution of viruses, Trojans and spyware.

 A charge under the Crimes Act for computer-related offences can come with serious penalties.

 At the very least, if you are found guilty you will have a criminal conviction and a criminal record, which can affect your options for employment and travel.

 It is important that you take any criminal charges made against you seriously, and you get legal representation as soon as possible.

-Having an accredited criminal lawyer with experience in computer crime can help ensure you get the best possible outcome in your case, whether that is a Section 10, where no conviction is recorded, a reduction in the charges, or the minimum penalties if you are convicted.
+Having an accredited criminal lawyer with experience in computer crime can help ensure you get the best possible outcome in your case, whether that is a section 10 dismissal or conditional release order, where no conviction is recorded, a reduction in the charges, or the minimum penalties if you are convicted.

 ‘Like’ Sydney Criminal Lawyers’ facebook page for regular blogs about legal topics.